unahouExosite/docs/murano/products/device_api/http/README.md

 ## Libraries and Sample Code

-Sample code is available that uses this API can be found on the Murano Getting Started product examples:
+Sample code that uses this API can be found on the Murano Getting Started product examples:

 * [Murano Getting Started Product Examples](/murano/get-started/)